danthegoodman1/RustIOUringActor/README.md

 # RustIOUringActor

+> [!CAUTION]
+> I believe this currently has a bug in ordering, such that operations could be returned out of order (and thus you get the wrong reads/write responses) due to assuming that the results will be in the same order as command submissions.
+Whoops.
+>
+> I'm working on rewriting this so that it does not use an actor model either.

 Using the `IOUringAPI` a `IOUringActor` is launched that can be used async from multiple threads via the API.
 This allows for easy use of io_uring from async environments.
 This also allows for efficient use of a shared ring.

 The API supports `*Direct` commands for usage with direct IO in the form of operating per-block with `AlignedBuffer` (see the `created_aligned_buffer!` macro), as well as non-direct methods.
 You should use the correct one based on how you set up the file descriptor.